R12A7S6/W10-Hibernate-Timer/README.md

 * Portable for Windows machines.
 * Allows time to cancel.
 (5 hidden seconds are always added after the timer ends.)

+# Potential Issues:
+Q: My machine would randomly resume/wake up from the hibernation, why?
+A: If you have been neglecting Windows updates for a while, then this is caused by a behaviour set by Windows' default group policy.
+This ~~could~~ should be fixed by simply restarting and installing the neglected update.
+In extreme situation and for Windows 10 Pro only, you could do the following to stop this particular issue, but you need to be aware that I do not accept any responsibilities as a consequence caused by you following these instructions, and that you are actively compromising the **Security of your outdated Windows**:
+1. On Windows 10 Pro, open Local Group Policy Editor or run "gpedit.msc"
+2. Navigate to Local Computer Policy/Computer Configuration/Administrative Templates/Windows Components/Windows Update
+3. Double-click on "Enabling Windows Update Power Management to automatically wake up the system to install scheduled updates"
+4. In the new pop-up, at the top left, select Disabled and press OK.
+The "Help" section on this pop-up also gives a more detailed explanation for this policy.
+5. For the love of your machine's security, remember to finish that update at your soonest.

 # Background:
 Hibernate is a windows function that I have gotten used to since my own Windows 7 (and possibly XP too) + HDD days.
 It used to take a minute or more to boot from startup to windows, but hibernation shortened that, AND it lets me preserve a previous session.
 Hibernate is good.
 But hibernate WITH a timer is perfect.
 Whether it is a long installation, a slow download, or a large copy & paste job, a timer gotchu covered.
 Set a time, and off you go to enjoy life!
 No more sitting around and waiting for that 100% before hibernating your computer.